 Yes.
 Sigma offers a wide range of customizable visualizations, charts and dashboards that can visualize the results of data analysis in Sigma and be shared or exposed to others to drive further insight.

-Chart types include: line, pie, donut, pivot table, stacked bar, map, funnel, single value, dual axis, and trellis.
-Charts can be added to a Sigma dashboard with a high-level of customization, including multiple fonts, colors, dashboard elements, controls, and levels of interactivity to choose from.
+Chart types include: line, pie, donut, stacked bar, area, scatterplot, map, funnel, single value, dual axis, gauge, and trellis.
+Pivot and data tables, and custom text and images can also be added to dashboards.
+All these elements can be added to a Sigma dashboard with a high-level of customization, including multiple fonts, colors, dashboard elements, controls, and levels of interactivity to choose from.
 Interactivity includes the ability for an end viewer to click on a dashboard visualization to then view and explore the underlying, detailed data to answer more questions.

-Sigma’s cloud architecture enables the easy, controlled sharing and reuse of live data objects, whether datasets, worksheets, or dashboards.
+Sigma’s cloud architecture enables the easy, controlled sharing and reuse of live data objects, whether workbooks or datasets.
 This lets teams work off the same, live data to unlock the collective power and insight of the team for faster, better decision making.
 Some highlights:

 - Easy, one-click ability to share any data object with other users.

-- Team Workspaces make it easy for teams to find relevant data and analyses.
+- Workspaces and Folders make it easy for teams or individuals to find relevant data and analyses.

-- Dashboard comments facilitate group collaboration on visualizations.
+- Workbook comments facilitate group collaboration on analysis and visualizations.

 - Granular role-based access control ensures data and analyses are shared appropriately.